npmitchell/tubular/docs/_sources/index.rst.txt

 	cmake ..

 	make

-If you find trouble here, it is possible that you may have to tweak the CMake file depending on your computer specs.
+If this runs into trouble, it is possible that you may have to tweak the CMake file depending on your computer specs.
 StackExchange is a place to look for any errors you might get.

-Now that you've downloaded TubULAR and built gptoolbox, let's look over the components of **TubULAR** and walk through an example.
+Ok, now we still have to compile the gptoolbox functions by running ``compile_mex.m`` in MATLAB, from the directory ``gptoolbox/external/toolbox_fast_marching``.
+In other words, open MATLAB, then open the script in ``tubular/external/gptoolbox/external/toolbox_fast_marching/compile_mex.m``.
+Change the current working directory to the parent directory of this file (which is ```tubular/external/gptoolbox/external/toolbox_fast_marching/''), then run the file.
+In our hands, this works on Linux and Mac operating systems, and we expect it should work on Windows as well.
+If these functions compile, then we're good to go with gptoolbox.
+If this compilation fails, you might get an error when running a script like ``Undefined function 'perform_front_propagation_3d' for input arguments of type 'double'.``

 TubULAR also uses CGAL, described in detail at https://www.cgal.org/.
 Installation instructions are at https://www.cgal.org/download.html.

+Making pullback projections will require the Optimization Toolbox, and we also use Curve Fitting Toolbox (for ``smooth``) Statistics and Machine Learning Toolbox (or you can just rip the function ``prctile`` for this one), which you can install in MATLAB by clicking in the Home tab of the toolbar: ``Add-Ons > Get Add-Ons`` and searching for the Toolbox name.
+If you don't have access to these toolboxes, you can get functions that do the trick 'a la carte'.

+Now that you've downloaded TubULAR and built gptoolbox, let's look over the components of **TubULAR** and walk through an example.

 Prerequisites